Online colleges in California make it possible for any student, regardless of location, to attend one of the state’s top schools.

-California, US’s most heavily populated state, is home to some of the largest education systems in the country, including three public segments — the University of California (UC), the California State University (CSU), and the California Community Colleges — and hundreds of private institutions.
+California, US’s most heavily populated state, is home to some of the largest education systems in the country, including three public segments and hundreds of private institutions.
 In total, the state’s colleges and universities enroll almost three million students!

 Editorial Listing ShortCode:

-And their size is matched by quality.
-Even as the state has shifted its focus and funding to meet increasing demands for community college and online college programs, their public and private universities have continued to rank among the top in the nation.
+The size is matched by quality.
+Even as the state has shifted its focus and funding to meet increasing demands for community college and online college programs, its public and private universities have continued to rank among the top in the nation.

 Overview of Higher Education in California